-Funding from CAPP is approximately \$1 million annually and provides MDTP materials and services without cost to California's middle schools and high schools.
-In addition, CSU and UC each provide \$60,000 annually to support the MDTP faculty work group, which writes the exams and oversees the program.
+Funding from CAPP provides MDTP materials and services without cost to California's middle schools and high schools.
 Statewide, in 2010-11, 7,518 middle and high school teachers in 22,101 classes requested scoring for over 513,890 tests.
 MDTP has 20 different tests available at 10 separate test levels, many of them available in Spanish.
 The most popular test is the Algebra Readiness test.
 A report by the Public Policy Institute of California, released in October 2011, found that school-wide use of MDTP had a significant positive impact on student achievement gains.
+CAPP funded follow-up survey and interview research to learn more about the use of MDTP and its impact on student achievement.